catalyst-cloud/catalystcloud-docs/source/tutorials/other/deploying-nextcloud.rst

 Our next step is to gather a set of terraform template files, from which we can create our resources.
-For this example, we will be downloading a set of template files from the Catalyst Cloud github found at `catalyst cloud orchestration`_.
+For this example, we will be downloading a set of template files from the Catalyst Cloud github repository found at `catalyst cloud orchestration`_.
 Open up a terminal and run the following: